Core Concepts

 These are the contract concepts game teams should learn first.

-The full current save JSON stored by Persistly for that save record.
+The full current gameplay JSON stored by Persistly for a slot.

 baseVersion

-The version the client last loaded.
-Sync uses it to detect conflicts.
+The integer save revision the client last loaded.
+Sync uses it to detect conflicts; it is not a timestamp or SDK release version.

 Mental Model